Maiha

 Maiha is a town and Local Government Area of Adamawa State, Nigeria, adjacent to the border with Cameroon.

 Geography

-The area experiences two major seasons, the dry and the wet, with an average temperature of 32 degrees Celsius in Maiha Local Government Area.
+The area experiences two major seasons, the dry and the wet, with an average temperature of 32 degrees Celsius or 89.6 degrees Fahrenheit in Maiha Local Government Area.
 According to estimates, the Local Government Area's average humidity is 24 percent and its average wind speed is 11 km/h.